MasterERTS/rtros-documentation/_posts/2020-04-20-rtroslist.md

 title: A Real-Time ROS Currated List
 ---

+A good way to start a project is doing a state-of-the-art.
+Here, we decided to go for a currated list of ROS packages that have real-time features, whether soft, firm or hard.
+We will not list the ROS2 packages with real-time features, since ROS2 was meant to have at least soft real-time capabilities from day one.

 ## [realtime_tools](http://wiki.ros.org/realtime_tools)

 Contains a set of tools that can be used from a hard realtime thread, without breaking the realtime behavior.